soroushsafaar/ehsan_link_tree/README.md

 ---

 ## License
-This project is free to use and modify.
-Attribution is appreciated but not required.
+This project is under MPL-2.0 license.

 ---